Phyllosphere: The phyllosphere microbiome

 The leaf surface, or phyllosphere, harbours a microbiome comprising diverse communities of bacteria, archaea, fungi, algae and viruses.
 Microbial colonizers are subjected to diurnal and seasonal fluctuations of heat, moisture, and radiation.
 In addition, these environmental elements affect plant physiology (such as photosynthesis, respiration, water uptake etc.) and indirectly influence microbiome composition.
-Rain and wind also cause temporal variation to the phyllosphere microbiome.
+Rain and wind also cause temporal variations in the phyllosphere microbiome.

 The phyllosphere includes the total aerial (above-ground) surface of a plant, and as such includes the surface of the stem, flowers and fruit, but most particularly the leaf surfaces.
 Compared with the rhizosphere and the endosphere the phyllosphere is nutrient poor and its environment more dynamic.

 Interactions between plants and their associated microorganisms in many of these microbiomes can play pivotal roles in host plant health, function, and evolution.
 Interactions between the host plant and phyllosphere bacteria have the potential to drive various aspects of host plant physiology.
 However, as of 2020 knowledge of these bacterial associations in the phyllosphere remains relatively modest, and there is a need to advance fundamental knowledge of phyllosphere microbiome dynamics.

 The assembly of the phyllosphere microbiome, which can be strictly defined as epiphytic bacterial communities on the leaf surface, can be shaped by the microbial communities present in the surrounding environment (i.e., stochastic colonisation) and the host plant (i.e., biotic selection).
 However, although the leaf surface is generally considered a discrete microbial habitat, there is no consensus on the dominant driver of community assembly across phyllosphere microbiomes.
 For example, host-specific bacterial communities have been reported in the phyllosphere of co-occurring plant species, suggesting a dominant role of host selection.

 Conversely, microbiomes of the surrounding environment have also been reported to be the primary determinant of phyllosphere community composition.
 As a result, the processes that drive phyllosphere community assembly are not well understood but unlikely to be universal across plant species.
 However, the existing evidence does indicate that phyllosphere microbiomes exhibiting host-specific associations are more likely to interact with the host than those primarily recruited from the surrounding environment.

 The area of Trinidad is about 5000 sq km (2000 sq mi).
 Compared to the size of a human, this is about the same relative area as a typical leaf compared to the size of a bacterium.
 Imagine a human somewhere on Trinidad without legs to move, and neither eyes to see nor ears to hear, retaining only the ability to smell and touch.
 This is a parallel to how an individual bacterium perceives a leaf.
 There is no ability to perceive anything beyond its most immediate surroundings.
 Bacteria need water for movement and they perceive only "signals, such as sugars, amino acids or volatiles, diffusing to their occupied site".
 This microhabitat determines the experience of the individual bacterium and how it responds.